Young and old, fans are excited to welcome Edmonds-born rapper Jay Park at his Seattle show

 That adaptability is evident in Park’s latest EP, “Ask Bout Me.”
 Released in 2018, it features a plethora of verses from notable guests like 2 Chainz and Vic Mensa, crossing genres from hip-hop to pop and R&B.

-On Dec.
-1, Park comes home to Seattle for a performance at Showbox SoDo as part of his “Sexy 4 Eva” tour.
+Park returns to the area Sunday, Dec.
+1, for a performance at Seattle’s Showbox SoDo as part of his “Sexy 4 Eva” tour.
 (As of press time, Park had not responded to multiple requests for an interview.)

 Since he left the U.S. in 2005 to try and break into the Korean music industry, Park, 32, has reinvented himself (twice) and started two record labels while managing to stay relevant in a rapidly changing entertainment industry.